Faculty of Engineering

 There are five departments in the Faculty providing a well-rounded curriculum and high quality engineering education covering a wide range of engineering disciplines in the global knowledge-based economy:

 Apart from the BEng programmes offered by these five departments, the Faculty of Engineering introduced an inter-disciplinary BEng in Biomedical Engineering programme (formerly known as Medical Engineering Programme) jointly with the Li Ka Shing Faculty of Medicine in 2002-2003, to exploit the strengths of both faculties.
 The BEng in Engineering Science programme is also first offered by the Faculty of Engineering in 2012-13 in response to the rapid changing world landscape for high caliber engineers with multi-disciplinary knowledge and skills.
+The new inter-disciplinary programme, Bachelor of Arts and Sciences in Financial Technology [BASc(FinTech)] (JS6248) is jointly offered by the Faculty of Engineering and Faculty of Business and Economics commencing in 2019-2020.
+The BASc(FinTech) Programme is designed to nurture financial technologists and entrepreneurs with essential knowledge in both finance and technology, so they can take leading roles in innovation and applications of financial technology.

 The Faculty aims at providing all-round education to students equipping graduates not only with knowledge of cutting-edge technology, but also positive and lateral thinking, versatility of approach, excellent communication and social skills; professional integrity, international exposure and other highly-regarded personal attributes.